 Consumer Education

-organizations, congregations and senior groups, the program includes information on advance directives and talking with
+Also available for civic organizations, congregations and senior groups, the program includes

-families and doctors about preferences for care.
+for care.
 To schedule a speaker, contact SHD.

 Educational Booklets